 Two words: snow day.
 Kids everywhere scream excitedly because they don’t have to go to school and adults breathe a sigh of relief because they get an unexpected day off of work—guilt-free.
 That’s why snow days are magnificent.
 They give you a break, from school or from work, and there isn’t any shame attached.
+But snow days only happen once in a blue moon… and never, in the summer.

 Here’s the thing: we all need a break every now and again.
 From work and from school, but also from social media, from people, from our busy routines.
 But we don’t like to admit it, do we?
 So, we continue to work, to study, to post updates on Facebook and Instagram, to make plans we don’t wish to keep, to half-heartedly run through the motions.
-All the while hoping for a snow day or any other excuse to take a breather.
+All the while hoping for a snow day which might never come or any other excuse to take a breather.
 That is, until we burn out.
 And have no choice but to face the truth of the matter—it’s well past time to unplug.

 4 Easy Ways to Unplug